lionelvillard/knative-functions/proxies/nodejs/README.md

 }
 ```

+The order in which a parameter value is determined is the following:
+- environment variable
+- overriden by host default value (if exists)
-Default parameter values are applied first and are overriden by parameters passed in the URL query string.
+- overriden by URL query string (if exists)

-#### Mounting ConfigMap
+### Mounting ConfigMap

 Default parameter values stored in ConfigMap can be mounted in the service as follows: